vanus-labs/vanus-connect/connectors/source-postgres/README.md

 The PostgreSQL Source is a [Vanus Connector][vc] which use [Debezium][debezium] obtain a snapshot of the existing data in a PostgreSQL schema and then monitor and record all subsequent row-level changes to that data.

-For example, PostgreSQL database vanus_test with schema public has table user Look:
+For example, a PostgreSQL database schema look like this:

 ```text
 Column      |          Type          | Collation | Nullable | Default